mishmanners/Travel/Countries /Japan.md

 ### Final Fantasy Cafe

 The [Final Fantasy Eorzea cafe](https://en.pasela.co.jp/paselabo_shop/ff_eorzea/) is a must see if you're an FF fan.
+It's located in Osaka.

 ### Kirby cafe